exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 ### Transaction malleability

-Validators' signatures are openly written in Exonum blockchain; more than `M` signatures can be published (and it is common situation).
+Validators signatures are openly written in Exonum blockchain; more than `M` signatures can be published (and it is common situation).
 There is a special algorithm selecting `M` signatures deterministically.
 If all validators are legitimate, certain transaction is built